COVID-19: Frequently asked questions

 Visitation policies are subject to change.
 Before traveling to visit a patient, check our updated hospital visitor policy.

 How will Geisinger Health Plan cover the cost of COVID-19 tests or treatments?

 Geisinger Health Plan (GHP) wants to be sure that cost is not a barrier to testing for COVID-19.

-- If a member is hospitalized for COVID-19, all in-network, inpatient treatment costs will be waived.
+- Treatment costs: If a member is hospitalized for COVID-19, all in-network, inpatient treatment costs will be waived.
 This is also effective through April 21, 2021.